bdziurczak/image-processing-service/README.md

 The whole thing is dockerized, so you don't have to summon any local dependency demons.
 By default, it runs with Docker Compose.
+To run it in docker, first simply comment line with spring.profiles.active=local in application.properties and uncomment spring.profiles.active=docker

 Spin it up from the project directory with: